hursey013/memories/README.md

       YEARS_BACK: "0" # Limit to this many years back (0 = no limit beyond MIN_YEAR)
       DAY_OFFSET: "-1" # Shift the queried calendar day (helps timezones)
       MIN_WEIGHT: "3" # Minimum score a photo must reach to be considered
+      REPEAT_PENALTY: "3" # Points to subtract for each time a photo was already sent
+      REPEAT_PENALTY_CAP: "12" # Optional ceiling so classics can still bubble up
       INLINE_EMAIL: "false" # Set true to embed photos inline in HTML email

       # --- Scheduling (omit to run once and exit) ---